Ashington, Dorset: Ashington Mission Church

-Constructed in 1900, Ashington Mission Church was given to the parish by Mr C. Paterson, the estate agent of the Canford Estate.
+Constructed in 1900, Ashington Mission Church was given to the parish by Mr C. Paterson, the estate agent of the Canford estate.
 The church was a 'tin tabernacle' built from corrugated iron likely from the catalogue of, and supplied by, Messrs Humphreys of Knightsbridge, London.
 It was located on a site leased from Lord Wimborne, for 1 shilling per year, by Mr Paterson.

-Upon the death of his widow Ellen Paterson, a bequest of £500 was left to the vicar, (the Reverend G.F.
+Upon the death of his widow Ellen Paterson, a bequest of £500 was left to the vicar (G.F.
 Richardson) and churchwardens for the maintenance of the church.

 After over a decade of disuse, the church was eventually sold and converted into a three-bedroom house, that featured in an episode of Escape to the Country.